nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * <OWNER_DISTINGUISHED_NAME_ORGANIZATION> should be set to server owner organization.
 This is used in certificate generation.
 * <MEMBER_CLASS> should be substituted with the member class obtained from the Central Server, e.g. GOV
 * <MEMBER_CODE> should be substituted with the member code obtained from the Central Server, e.g. 1234
+* <MEMBER_NAME> should be substituted with the member name obtained from the Central Server, e.g. COMPANY
 * <SERVER_CODE> should be substituted with the server code of the installed security server, e.g. SS1
 * <SOFT_TOKEN_ID> default software token ID, normally 0 (zero).
 * <SOFT_TOKEN_PIN> should be substituted with a desired numeric pin code